nyteksf/nyteksf/README.md

 Frontend Software Developer
 ---------------------------

 Hello, I'm Joe, an avid GitHub user with a passion for programming and web development.
 I'm here to share my projects, skills, and insights with you.
-Feel free to explore my repositories and don't hesitate to get in touch if you have any questions or collaboration opportunities.
+Feel free to explore my repos and don't hesitate to get in touch if you have any questions or collaboration opportunities.

 * 🌍  I'm based near Los Angeles
 * 🖥️  See my portfolio at [https://nyteksf.github.io/](http://nyteksf.github.io/)